 The world of her songs are less claustrophobic here, too, populated by friends, strangers, and fellow women.
 Lana seems to be realizing that instead of offering her whole self to a man, she might have a part to play in the wider world.
 Myopia and isolation are classic markers of unhealthy relationships, so a willingness to be concerned with the bigger picture, politics, “America, and all the beautiful women in it” seem to indicate a Lana who is starting see her own value.

 Ultimately I’m thankful that I avoided Lana Del Rey until 2017.
 Born to Die might have been a source of validation when I was at my most destructive and isolated, but it means more me to experience those earlier albums in the context of the attitude shift in Lust for Life.
-I know it’s naive to marry an artist to their persona, but I like to think of Lana as someone who has been the other woman, the codependent girl, the person who thought she was worthless, and has grown into someone finding their footing in themselves.
-That’s where I am.
+I know it’s naive to marry an artist to their persona, but I like to think of Lana as someone who has been the other woman, the codependent girl, the person who thought she was worthless, and has grown into someone finding their footing.
+That’s where I am (sort of).
 It’s always a gift to find yourself in art, and I was floored to find a line on Lust for Life’s “Change” that speaks to the state of my life in this moment.
 “When I don’t feel beautiful or stable/ Maybe it’s enough to just be where we are because… There’s a change gonna come, I don’t know where or when /But whenever it does, we’ll be here for it.”
 And really, for an unsettled soul who is used to escaping, being where you are is a radical stance.
 It’s an achievement with more gravity than any empowerment anthem.